grazzini/hy-starter-kit/unit-2/index.md

 Welcome to Unit 2!
 This unit covers the Baroque Era, from roughly 1600 to 1750.
 We'll work a lot on thoroughbass (deriving a harmonic accompaniment from a figured or unfigured bass) and on fugue.
-Our repertory for analysis will contain works by Monteverdi, Purcell, Bach, Couperin, Handel, Vivaldi, and Corelli.
+Our repertory for analysis will contain works by Bach, Monteverdi, François Couperin, Purcell, Handel, Vivaldi, and Corelli.

 ## Assignments